WordPress.com vs Kinsta Compared: Which Hosting Makes Sense in 2026?

 Pricing is based on monthly visits, which means fast-growing sites can see costs rise quickly.

-There is no free domain or email hosting, increasing total ownership cost.
+There is no free domain or email hosting service, increasing total ownership cost.

 Overall, For a single website, WordPress.com is simply easier to justify financially.
 Kinsta only starts to make sense when performance is worth paying a premium for.